-Rating System Explained
+How the Rating System Works

 Ship owners can improve CII scores through slow steaming, hull cleaning, propeller polishing, and route optimization.
 More substantial improvements require engine modifications or alternative fuel adoption.

-Industry Reaction
+Industry Reality

 Shipping associations warn that older vessels may become economically unviable under the new regime.
 Some owners are already scrapping tonnage rather than investing in upgrades for ships with limited remaining lifespan.

 The rules accelerate the fleet renewal cycle, benefiting newbuild orderbooks at major shipyards.
+Probably should have led with that — this regulation reshapes the entire secondhand market.